-All too often, I have taken over bookkeeping for a client whose books are in complete disarray for the current and previous tax years.
-The issue is further compounded due to tax returns having been filed for the same previous tax years that are in disarray.
+All too often, I have taken over bookkeeping for clients whose books are in complete disarray for the current and previous tax years.
+The issue is further compounded due to tax returns having been filed for the those same previous tax years that are in current disarray.

 There can be a multitude of reasons that the bookkeeping was maintained without adherence to any standards of value or integrity, but excuses don’t fix the problem.
-The important point at this juncture is that the client understands his dilemma, wants relevant and reliable financial statements, and is willing to spend some time and money to get things back in order.
+The important point at this juncture is the client now understands his dilemma, wants relevant and reliable financial statements, and is willing to spend some time and money to get his bookkeeping cleaned up and back in order.

-In the interest of seeing fewer of these scenarios, I have come up with some quick tips to help you close out (or at least tie a knot in) the bookkeeping for your previous tax years:
+I have come up with some quick bookkeeping cleanup advice to help you close out (or at least tie a knot in) the bookkeeping from your previous tax years:

 - Find out if the previous tax returns have been filed under an accrual or cash-based method.
 If there is a concern about keeping the previous years’ bookkeeping in your financial database (such as QuickBooks) intact (and eventually locked), then understanding the difference between accrual and cash-based reporting will determine HOW you make your adjustments to catch up important tracking functions such as your Accounts Receivable and Accounts Payable balances (at the customer and vendor levels).

 - Catch up and Reconcile your cash and credit accounts to the beginning balances of the new tax year.
 This can be done quickly by using journal entries to enter the monetary difference (for each account) to catch up to the balance of the cash and credit accounts as of the beginning of the tax year (which for most people will be January 1st).